Jane Pitfield: 2006 mayoral race

 On November 29, 2005, Pitfield announced that she would run against mayor David Miller in the 2006 municipal election.

 Pitfield promised to hold off on future tax increases and adopted the slogan, "Always think like a taxpayer".
 Pitfield also stated that the Mayor should be known as the "Billion Dollar Man" for increasing the city's spending by $1.3 billion since he became mayor in 2003.
 Miller responded by observing that Toronto's share of the new spending was only $275 million, with the remainder coming from the provincial and federal governments.
 He later added that most of the spending "is new investment we've secured from provincial and federal government to meet the needs of our city in public transit, in housing, or the 58 new child care centres that we've opened in Toronto this month alone, in Toronto's poorest neighbourhoods".

 Pitfield's campaign team included Michael Marzolini, pollster and strategist for former Liberal prime minister Jean Chrétien, and John Foden, Public Affairs consultant.
 Ontario PC Party treasurer Vic Gupta, who was deputy campaign manager for John Tory's 2003 run for mayor, was on Pitfield's campaign team but bowed out in June 2006, and became lobbyist for the Toronto Port Authority.

 In September 2006, Pitfield voted in favour of a bid by Toronto City Council to purchase a landfill site that she had previously spoken against.
 She claimed that she voted yes in error and admitted to being embarrassed by her mistake.
 She indicated that she would try to have her vote changed in the official records but wasn't able to reopen the debate to change her vote.

 On September 29, the National Post released a survey conducted by Ipsos-Reid that suggested Pitfield was a stronger challenger to Miller than many people believed.
 The poll showed that of decided voters, 55% would support Miller, while 40% would support Pitfield.
 In the "absolutely certain" voter category, 51% would support Miller while 46% would support Pitfield.
 On the same day, former Liberal Party of Canada President Stephen LeDrew also entered the contest.

-Her platform to be mayor included a public housing program focused on home ownership for low-income families.
+Her platform for mayor included a public housing program focused on homeownership for low-income families.
 She accused Miller of being soft on crime and called for a police helicopter, a weapons court and restrictions on bail for individuals with outstanding violent crime charges.
-She was in favour of incinerating Toronto's garbage as part of a waste-to energy scheme, as opposed to transporting it by road to Michigan, and set a 60% diversion rate for recycling.
+She was in favour of incinerating Toronto's garbage as part of a waste-to-energy scheme, as opposed to transporting it by road to Michigan, and set a 60% diversion rate for recycling.
 She supported building two kilometres of subway per year.

 Miller won the contest by a significant margin.